DemandPeripherals/DaughterCards/README.md

 These drawings are released under the Creative Commons Share-Alike 3.0 Unported license.
-Please see LICENSE.html for the text of the license.
+Please see LICENSE for the text of the license.